AmiraAli23/unit13-challenge/README.md

 Using the `crypto_data.csv` [file](https://github.com/AmiraAli23/unit13-challenge/blob/ce29d12e8230266cf0a4d56dc56d559a5c3c9f19/crypto_data.csv), I imported the data and renamed the df `crypto_df` .

-To determine which cryptocurrencies are currently trading, we used the following code:
+To determine which cryptocurrencies are currently trading, I used the following code:

 ```python